These 3-ingredient Baby Banana Pancakes are perfect for baby-led weaning or introducing solid food to babies.

 These baby banana pancakes can be stored for up to 3 days in a sealed box in the refrigerator.

 You can freeze these baby pancakes in zip-lock bags or any airtight container.
 Then, thaw the baby pancakes a few hours before eating at room temperature.

 Did You Like This Recipe?

 Baby Banana Pancakes

-- Peel, mash the ripe banana on a plate until smooth.
-It's ok if bits of bananas show.
+- Peel and mash the ripe banana on a plate until smooth.
+It's OK if bits of banana show.

-- Stir the milk and mashed banana, then stir in flour.
+- Stir the milk and mashed banana, then stir in the flour.

-- Whisk everything together and set aside 5 minutes while the pancake griddle warms up.
-These 5 minutes also give the coconut flour fiber time to absorb the liquid and thicken the batter.
+- Whisk everything together and set the pancake batter aside for 5 minutes while the pancake griddle warms up.

 - Lightly grease the pancake griddle with coconut oil.